insyri/rstrafes-mod-doc-draft/copypasta.md

 Close all programs on taskbar that aren't Roblox, **do not open anything not necessary for handshow** If something is not easily visible (such as task manager) then the handshow is invalid

 There is no deadline for this, and moving forward it's unlikely you will be punished unless you continue to set times that are suspicious.
 We're requesting this as a precaution, not as a punishment.
 My DM's are always open if you have any questions.
+For more specifics, go to https://github.com/insyri/strafes.net-moderation-document-draft/blob/main/info/how-to-handshow.md to see more.
 ```